 Arguably the best female canoer in the world, Laurence Vincent Lapointe’s Olympic dream began as an eight-year-old watching synchronized swimming on TV from Sydney 2000.
-She did that sport for several years before switching to canoe and since then has always hoped to see women’s canoe added to the Olympic program so that she can participate.
-She will finally get to experience multi-sport competition at TORONTO 2015 where canoe events for women will make their Pan American Games debuts.
-Vincent Lapointe first made her name on the international scene in 2010 when she won a pair of gold medals in the C-1 200m and C-2 500m at the ICF World Championships.
-She repeated those results at the 2011 and 2013 World Championships.
-Also in 2013, she became the first-ever U-23 world champion in the C-1 200m.
-In 2014 she won her fourth straight world title in the C-1 200m in world record time of 46.419 seconds. .
+She did that sport for several years before switching to canoe and since then has always hoped to see women’s canoe added to the Olympic program.
+After that addition became official in June 2017, her Olympic dream gained new momentum.
+She experienced her first multi-sport competition at TORONTO 2015 (where canoe events for women made their Pan American Games debuts) and won C-1 200m gold.

-ICF WCh: 2014 – GOLD (C-1 200m), 4th (C-2 500m); 2013 – GOLD (C-1 200m), GOLD (C-2 500m); 2011 - GOLD (C-1 200m), GOLD (C-2 500m); 2010 – GOLD (C-1 200m), GOLD (C-2 500m)
+ICF World Championships: 2017 – GOLD (C-1 200m), GOLD (C-2 500m); 2015 – 4th (C-1 200m); 2014 – GOLD (C-1 200m), 4th (C-2 500m); 2013 – GOLD (C-1 200m), GOLD (C-2 500m); 2011 - GOLD (C-1 200m), GOLD (C-2 500m); 2010 – GOLD (C-1 200m), GOLD (C-2 500m)

-ICF WCh (U-23): 2013 – GOLD (C-1 200m)
+ICF World Championships (U-23): 2013 – GOLD (C-1 200m)